by William Cohen-Kiraly

 “I’m not going to win against you, am I?”
 She said, more as a statement than a question.

-“I promise you, I am not making these cards better for myself magically.”
+“I promise you, I am not making these cards better for myself magically.
+Same bet but for two of your nominees.”

 The second time, she was dealt a pair of queens.
 She discarded three and was dealt a pair of twos in her draw.